 What Can You Do?

-Di Pietro Partners, LLP is a Fort Lauderdale based Law Firm that is pursuing national claims against certain metal hip manufacturers including: DePuy, Smith & Nephew, Zimmer, and Stryker.
+Di Pietro Partners is a Fort Lauderdale based Law Firm that is pursuing national claims against certain metal hip manufacturers including: DePuy, Smith & Nephew, Zimmer, and Stryker.
 The firm has a team of medical device and medical malpractice lawyers and has a board certified doctor on staff.
 If you or a loved one previously, or currently, has to undergo hip revision surgery to correct an issue with a faulty hip implant, call for a free and confidential case evaluation today.
 800-712-8462